Les Arts en Balade ////

 A subtle work in the composition: it captures the ambient light and stages the silence of a deserted afternoon.

 Herve Corneille defines himself as an urban explorer who has walked the streets with a harsard.

 He's a photographer of the moment, on the lookout for detail, the bird passing by, the door falling

 and nobody pays attention to, or planks nailed to the wall.

-Article published in the newspaper La Gazette de Thiers, July 07, 2016.
+Article published in the french newspaper La Gazette de Thiers, July 07, 2016.